-SketchUp models geometry is based on an edge.
-Any shape or surface is made of edges.
-Next position on the basic SketchUp entities list is an circle.
-In this text you can learn all details that has something to do with arcs and circles.
+SketchUp models geometry based on an edge.
+Edges make up any shape or surface.
+The next position on the basic SketchUp entities list is a circle.
+In this text, you can learn all the details that have something to do with arcs and circles.

 In this article you can learn: